gregparkes/turbopanda/UPDATE_HIGHLIGHTS.md

 This version sees the introduction of smarter *boxplots* with optional stripplot overlays.
 The introduction of `joblib` as a requirement also opens the avenue for significant speedups where list comprehensions are used.

+## v0.2.7: Seamless string regex-selection and umapping

+We introduce `pattern` operation to find regex-like patterns in a number of structures, along with improvements to plotting, `vectorize` caching and more.

+## v0.2.8: Synthetic Datasets/Progressbars

+Incorporation of `joblib` and `tqdm` into various places including faster correlations, levenshtein.
+Introduction of `turb.sample` extension with multivariate gaussian generation for correlated data.
+Added `hinton` and `scatter_slim` plotting options for correlation matrices and memory-efficient density scatterplots, respectively.

 ### AOB

 Further details can be found by exploring the